 - Tutenstein has one but there's no time to explain.

-- Trigon from Teen Titans who, like his original comic book counterpart, is supposed to be the incarnation of all evil (even he did turn out to be laughably easy to defeat).
+- Trigon from Teen Titans who, like his original comic book counterpart, is supposed to be the incarnation of all evil.

-- Vaatu from The Legend of Korra; the spirit of chaos and darkness (not just a spirit, the spirit), he likes nothing better than corrupting spirits and letting them go on rampages, and if he wins during Harmonic Convergence then he'll bring about The End of the World as We Know It.
+- Vaatu, Book 2's Big Bad of The Legend of Korra; the spirit of chaos and darkness (not just a spirit, the spirit), he likes nothing better than corrupting spirits and letting them go on rampages, and if he wins during Harmonic Convergence then he'll bring about The End of the World as We Know It.